 It is the responsibility of the Team Captains or their Handicap Chairman to make sure all member's scores are being posted in compliance with the USGA handicap system.
 Scores are NOT to be posted as Competition (Tournament) scores.

 Players must enter a score on every hole.
-This should be her actual score, or if she picked up, a score she most likely would have made and/or a score not to exceed her maximum allowed Net Double Bogey score.
+This should be her actual score, or if she picked up, a score she most likely would have made and/or a score not to exceed her maximum allowed Net Double Bogey score, whichever is lowest.

 Practice rounds are at the discretion of the individual Clubs.

 There are two perpetual traveling trophies – one for Gross & one for Net.
 The winner’s trophies will be engraved and displayed at the winner’s Club for the year.
-The winning Teams and Runner-Up will be awarded permanent plaques to keep.
-The permanent plaques for “Runner-Up” will read:
+The winning Teams and Runners-Up will be awarded permanent plaques to keep.
+The permanent plaques for “Runners-Up” will read:

 “Charter League - Gross Runner-Up”

 Hole-In-One Awards: Any player having a Hole-in-One during a match will receive a pendant from Charter League.
 There will be a limit to one pendant per player for a lifetime.
 Should any player be fortunate to have more than one Hole-in-One, they will receive a letter of congratulations and Certificate of Achievement.
 Captains must notify the Charter League Board by May 20, 2022 the player's name, date, location and hole number in order to receive the pendant at the Annual Awards Luncheon.